HomeAdvocacy

 Have a positive outlook.
 Things are getting better and together we will continue to make progress.

-Advocacy is an ongoing process that requires vigilance, persistence and dedication.
+Despite our best efforts the cause for bicyclists' rights and infrastructure is an ongoing process that requires vigilance, persistence and dedication.
 Your NFBC Board of Directors recognizes the need and supports advocacy as do others in our community.
-Bicycle attorney Chris Burns has honored us with a financial donation to NFBC supporting our efforts.